DegsTerin/DegsTerin/README.md

 - 📊 **Data Excellence** — Database design, optimisation, and administration

 > _"I don't just write code; I architect solutions that solve real-world problems and deliver measurable value."_

+> _"Technology is not just about code, it's about solving real problems and creating value."_

 ---